ampereira90/ampereira90.github.io/_pages/about.md

 <b>Ongoing Thesis Supervisions</b>

  - "A Software Engineering Methodology for Test-Driven Verification and Performance Analysis of Compilation Toolchains", to be defended by Luís Silva at the University of Minho, in partnership with Synopsys.
- - "Improving the Efficiency of Digital Image Correlation Computation for SEM Images", to be defended by José Ferreira at the University of Minho, in partnership with Electron Softview.